WillKWL/2023_IMI_BIGDataAIHUB/Task2A/README.md

 ### 4B) Combining subproblems back into one model

-- We have two options to combine the binary subproblems into an ordinal regression model
+- We have two options to combine the binary subproblems into one ordinal regression model

 - __Option 1:__ multiple model approach (i.e. one model for each subproblem)
   - One of the many methods is Frank and Hall's approach of $K-1$ binary classification and we implemented the methodology as a wrapper for sklearn classifier
     - ![2023-08-30-21-03-48](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/assets/12086923/ef1ab641-a2dc-4cda-ab12-e83aae62c00f)